banner image

 Yes!
 Depending on your needs, I can have you sign a release of information form and collaborate with other providers.

-Will my insurance cover nutritional therapy?
+Will my insurance cover nutrition?

 Possibly.
 Because I'm not a registered dietitian in a state where dietitians are regulated, I can't take insurance for nutrition.
 However, it is possible that you can get some reimbursement for out-of-network services if you are seeing me for nutritional psychotherapy and we bill it as psychotherapy.